 - Commercial vehicles

-Trucks or emergency vehicles such as buses, fire trucks, and ambulances have a high probability of hitting rails or curbs while backing them.
+Trucks or emergency vehicles such as buses, fire trucks, and ambulances will likely hit rails or curbs while backing them.
 Installing rubber wheel stops will boost the confidence of drivers to park without any worries.

 Purpose of wheel stops

-These circumstances are common, and wheel stops prevent them effectively by acting as an obstruction between the curb and the vehicle.
+These circumstances are common, and wheel stops prevent them effectively by obstructing the curb and the vehicle.
 Once your vehicle exceeds the limit of the parking lot, the wheel chocks stop your vehicle using friction.

 Not only applicable for parking lots, but wheel stops are also popular choices for home garages, driveways, loading bays, and parallel parking areas.

-With parking accidents being a serious issue, installing wheel stops in various city streets, lanes, and municipalities is essential.
-If you operate a supermarket or oversee any school, you must consider the idea of wheel stops for parking spaces.
+With parking accidents being a serious issue, installing wheel stops in various city streets, lanes, and municipalities are essential.
+If you operate a supermarket or oversee any school, you must consider wheel stops for parking spaces.